Loweh/hob/README.md

 # hob

-A simple Discord bot for the Gateway API written in C.
+A simple Discord bot for posting images written in C.